Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Ease and affordability of setup

-One of the most significant advantages of sole proprietorship is its inherent simplicity.
+One of the most significant advantages of a sole proprietorship is its inherent simplicity.
 There are no complex formation documents or extensive ongoing filings required to establish this business structure.
 You can often begin operating without any formal registration beyond necessary local licenses.

 This ease translates into low setup costs, typically ranging from $50 to $500, with minimal regulatory burdens.
 For small-scale investors, this reduced initial investment frees up capital for property acquisitions.
 The straightforward nature makes it an accessible entry point into real estate investing.